- Support with protocol development and design

 We can provide assistance with the collection, processing, shipping and storage of biological samples.

-A Quality Management System (QMS) based upon Good Clinical Practice (ICH GCP) Guidelines and all applicable regulatory and ethical requirements is in place to ensure that all research supported by the CCRU is conducted to the highest standards of research and clinical governance.
-Consisting of policies, standard operating procedures and internal auditing and quality control measures, it ensures that the highest standard of excellence and safety in treating children and young adults is achieved.
+The CCRU has established a Quality Management System (QMS) based upon guidelines for Good Clinical Practice (GCP) Guidelines and all applicable regulatory and ethical requirements to ensure that all research supported by the CCRU is conducted to the highest standards of research and clinical governance.
+Consisting of policies, standard operating procedures and related documentation, internal auditing and quality assurance measures, the QMS aims to ensure the protection of the rights, safety and well-being of research subjects for studies that the CCRU support and to achieve the highest standards of excellence and safety in treating children and young adults.

 It is the NCRC’s policy that all staff working on CCRU supported studies must receive ICH GCP training.